bradleyeckert/chad/README.md

 - `chad` starts running the "myapp" demo after bootup
 - The demo runs a Forth interpreter (ok> prompt) via the UART.

-Before I broke the Verilog, it ran on Digilent's Arty A7-35T board: 100 MHz, 10% of the chip.
+I ran it on Digilent's Arty A7-35T board: 100 MHz, 10% of the chip.
 Here's what text rendering looks like on a TFT LCD module:

 ![ArtyA7 Image](doc/artyLCD.jpg)

 ## To-do

-Applets work sometimes, but sometimes not.
-So far, they work in the Verilog simulation.
-Need to find out what is breaking so I can put a lot more code in applets.

 The ISP utility should have the terminal code merged in.
 Although it's written in C, it should be translated to Forth and 8th.

-SPI should default to dual data rate mode.
-Dual rate takes 5 SPI clocks or 10 system clocks per byte.
-This matches the 9 cycles per byte overhead of decryption.
-QSPI doesn't add anything.
-You lose the WP pin and it costs you 2 extra I/O pins.

 Catch and Throw should use the features of `frame.f` to set up `catch` frames.
 Maybe leave more stack space for the frame stack in data RAM.